imballinst/imballinst.dev/src/pages/blog/top3-achievements-frustrations-2020/index.md

 This year, I learned quite a bit about long-term investments.
 Investments were not necessarily my priority before—but this year, I decided to learn some.
 They were not only about wealth-related investments, but also family-related investments.

 The latter is especially most important to me.
-Since I got married, we [me with my wife] have tried to establish a healthy family's foundations, such as apoligizing when making a mistake, being thankful when one does a favor, and explicitly expressing our love for each other.
+Since I got married, we [me with my wife] have tried to establish a healthy family's foundations, such as apologizing when making a mistake, being thankful when one does a favor, and explicitly expressing our love for each other.

 Apologizing when we make a mistake and thanking others who do us favor(s) are important because we need to make that our habit.
 This hopefully will make us a role model for our children.
 I think it is essential for children to be able to look up to their parents.
 If parents have good attitudes, their children will most likely follow in their footsteps.